Yuhsuant1994/DataScienceTechInstitute/TimeSeries/2st_Part.md

 ### Residuals Analysis

+We use the residuals to assess goodness of fit for ARMA model the property of residuals should be:

+* Uncorrelated: White Noise
+* Independent: IID
+* Normal distribution

 # Exponential Smoothing[ (link to jupyter notebook)](https://github.com/Yuhsuant1994/DataScienceTechInstitute/blob/master/TimeSeries/TS_ex_Exonential_smoothing.ipynb)

 The idea is to forcast future values using all previous values in the series.